silvadenisson/electionsBR/README.md

 df <- vote_mun_zone_fed(2002, uf = "RS")
 ```

-For more information on how the package works and for a complete list of functions, see the vignette `vignette("introduction", package = "electionsBR")`.
+For more information on how the package works and for a complete list of functions, see the vignette.

 ### Citation